 Merit Badges: Canoeing, Kayaking, Lifesaving, Rowing, Sailing and Swimming merit badges are offered.
+See the merit badge schedule on pages 15 and 16 for times.

 Troop Swim: Just for the fun of it.
 Open Swim is available Monday through Friday from 3:00PM-5:00PM.